joeywon/Portfolio/README.md

 **Review**
-Now when they run a single exe file only 2sec to do whole reporting works.
+ -Now when they run a single exe file only 2sec to do whole reporting works.

 ------------------